jvangeemen/robowars/README.md

 Download (or copy paste) the code from this github into your arduino software.

 ## Step 5
 Choose how many channels you'll need. (a normal bot usually takes 3-4 channels).

-The remotes support up to 6 channels, but you'll need to solder potentiometers/switches to make them functional.
+(The remotes support up to 6 channels, but you'll need to solder potentiometers/switches to make them functional.)

-(To start (and make things move), lets just use 2 channels, you can just copy paste te code from the github).
+To start (and make things move), lets just use 2 channels, you can just copy paste te code from the github.
 When you have this working and tested you can move to step 7

 ## Troubelshooting